Patater/modern-cmake/README.md

 Support.
 Every IDE supports CMake (or CMake supports that IDE).
 More packages use CMake than any other system.
-So, if you use a library that is designed to be included in your code, you have a choice: Make your own build system, or use one of of the provided ones, and that will almost always include CMake.
+So, if you use a library that is designed to be included in your code, you have a choice: Make your own build system, or use one of the provided ones, and that will almost always include CMake.
 And that will quickly be the common denominator if you include multiple projects.
 And, if you need a library that's preinstalled, the chances of it having a find CMake script or config CMake script are excellent.